 Postlicensing education should not be confused with Continuing Education.
-Postlicensing education is a one-time requirement for provisional brokers wishing active license status eligibility that must be completed within the prescribed period of time after initial licensure.
+Postlicensing education is a one-time requirement for Provisional Brokers wishing active license status eligibility that must be completed within 18 months after initial licensure.
 Continuing Education is a recurring annual requirement for ALL licensees wishing to maintain active license status eligibility that must be completed each license period by June 10th beginning with the first full annual license period after initial licensure.